mousepawmedia/devdocs/network/source/tools/irc.rst

 To use IRC, you need an IRC client.
 There are quite a few to choose from, many of them FOSS.

-..
-NOTE:: While you can also access many IRC networks through a browser-based
+..  note:: While you can also access many IRC networks through a browser-based
     client, it isn't recommended, as many useful IRC tools don't work on those.

 For Linux, one of the most popular IRC clients is **HexChat**, which we will